 For some applications, it may be desirable to supplement these thermodynamic design considerations with additional kinetic requirements.
-For example, in designing molecular machines (8), selecting sequences that fold or assemble quickly may be crucial, since naturally occurring RNA sequences have been observed to have persistent metastable states (22) and theoretical models suggest that random sequences have highly frustrated energy landscapes with folding times that grow exponentially with sequence length (23).
-Alternatively, it may be important to design interactions with intentionally frustrated folding kinetics in order to control fuel delivery during the work cycle (24).
+For example, in designing molecular machines (8), selecting sequences that fold or assemble quickly may be crucial, since naturally occuring RNA sequences have been observed to have persistent metastable states (22) and theoretical models suggest that random sequences have highly frustrated energy landscapes with folding times that grow exponentially with sequence length (23).
+Alternatively, it may be important to design interactions with inten-